exinmusic/Flask-Server-LISL/README.md

 ## Synopsis

 The original application server for Lostinsound.Live.
-Based in python-flask, the server loads a page that then updates via ajax promises between clients the REST api on the server.
+Based in python-flask, the server loads a page that then updates via ajax promises between clients and server.

 The main function of the server is to place a live stream video on the page given the stream is scheduled on a Google Calendar, and currently live on the 3rd party platform.
 3rd parties include Twitch, and YouTube.